-Hernia Repair in Scottsdale, Phoenix, Gilbert, and Surrounding AZ Cities
+Hernia Repair in Scottsdale, Chandler, Phoenix, Mesa, Glendale, Paradise Valley, Gilbert, and Surrounding Arizona

 A hernia is a hole that occurs when an organ or fatty tissue squeezes through a weak point usually in the abdominal wall.
 This causes some of the inner abdominal contents to protrude out and form a bulge under the skin.
 Small intestines are the most common organ to bulge out.
 However, the large intestines, pelvic organs and the omentum may also protrude.
 The most common type of hernia happens in the inguinal region (inner groin).

 Hernia repair surgery is considered to be a simple procedure, but there can be complications.
 About 1 million hernia procedures are performed in the US every year.
 Gilbert-based hernia repair plastic surgeon, Dr. Jude LaBarbera, helps patients in Scottsdale, Chandler, Mesa, Glendale, Gilbert, Paradise Valley, Phoenix and other surrounding Arizona areas overcome this condition.
 Most of Dr. LaBarbera’s hernia patients are young athletes in search for the best hernia surgeons in Phoenix Arizona.

 TYPES OF HERNIA REPAIR IN SCOTTSDALE AND PHOENIX

 - Incisional hernia repair